Phxstick/acnicoy/README.md

 Installation
 ----

-**NOTE**: The program is still missing a bunch of features and it's not fully stable, so there's no release yet.
+The program is still missing a bunch of core features and it's not fully stable, so there's no release yet.
 You can build it from source instead, as described below.